intershop/intershop-xsd/README.md

 | xml/ns/www.w3.org/2001     | http://www.w3.org/2001/     |

+# Pull Requests
+After having your XSD changes merged in the [intershop.github.io repository](https://github.com/intershop/intershop.github.io), go to the Git submodule [schemas](schemas) directory and update the submodule to the remote repository commit you want to use for your PR and release of this artifact afterwards.

 # Release
-After having your XSD changes merged in the [intershop.github.io repository](https://github.com/intershop/intershop.github.io), just create a new release in this project with the corresponding new version according to semantic versioning.
+Create a new release in this project with the corresponding new version according to semantic versioning.
-The branch specific, current referenced commit from the Git submodule [schemas](schemas) will be checked out during release creation.
+The referenced commit from the Git submodule [schemas](schemas) will be checked out during release creation.

 # License